kaelkkd/tennis-analysis-ml/README.md

 # Tennis Analysis

-This repository contains a Computer Vision project that analyses and obtain data from a tennis match.
+This repository contains a Computer Vision project that analyzes and obtain data from a tennis match video.

 ## Table of Contents